Skip to content

 Why the Shadow Cache Exists

-The shadow cache is the staging layer between the USB and the live local target.
+The shadow cache is the staging layer between the USB and the live local target for jobs with use_shadow_cache = true.

 It helps the app: